Domaine Pierre Martin (Loire Valley, Chavignol)

 There are 350 independent wineries in Sancerre, 25 grower/negociants, and only 1 cooperative.
 Over 7000 acres are planted to vines (nearly 80% of the entire surface area) of which 3/4 are planted to Sauvignon Blanc.
 The appellation has been fully exploited for years by wine lovers and connoisseurs.
 Finding something new is virtually impossible.
 Getting a winemaker to return an email is a challenge.

-But last spring we called on an energetic young vigneron named Pierre Martin.
+About 5 years ago we called on an energetic young vigneron named Pierre Martin.
 And he dealt us into the game.
+His wines have been among the sought after in our portfolio ever since.

 When Pierre offered us a small quantity of each, we didn't contain our excitement.
 He jokingly suggested we "place the order tomorrow, and then pay the bill by Friday."
-So that's what we did.
+So that's what we're doing!